Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 or false

-KeyStore.
-The certificate entry of the keystore must be
+configured by KeyStore.
+The alias for the certificate must be prometheus

 Default value | logs |